Comparing Data Assimilation and Likelihood-Based Inference on Latent State Estimation in Agent-Based Models: Discussion

 \section{Discussion}

-This study presents the first systematic comparison of \dalong (\da) and \lbilong (\lbi) for latent state estimation in agent-based models.
-Using the \bcmlong (\bcm) of opinion dynamics as a testbed, we demonstrate that \lbi achieves superior accuracy in recovering agent-level latent states and generating individual-level forecasts, even under model mis-specification.
+This study presents the first systematic comparison of \dalong (\da) and \lbilong (\lbi) for latent state estimation in an agent-based model (ABM).
+Using the \bcmlong (\bcm) of opinion dynamics as a testbed, we demonstrate that in this context \lbi achieves superior accuracy in recovering agent-level latent states and generating individual-level forecasts, even under model mis-specification.
 By contrast, \da remains competitive for aggregate-level predictions, accurately capturing the macroscopic dynamics of polarization or consensus despite its model-agnostic formulation.
-This divergence reveals a fundamental methodological trade-off: while \lbi delivers higher precision through model-specific likelihoods, \da offers broader applicability through ensemble-based approximations that require no explicit likelihood function.
-Practitioners should thus weigh the need for agent-level precision against methodological complexity and model compatibility.
+This divergence points to a fundamental methodological trade-off: while \lbi delivers higher precision through model-specific likelihoods, \da offers broader applicability through ensemble-based approximations that require no explicit likelihood function.
+Based on our case study, practitioners should thus weigh the need for agent-level precision against methodological complexity and model compatibility.

-Interestingly, noise-corrupted latent states only degrade performance at high intensity levels.
+Interestingly, in our case noise-corrupted latent states only degrade performance at high intensity levels.
 This result suggests that both methods tolerate moderate stochasticity inherent in real-world systems.
 More notably, \lbi exhibits unexpected robustness to parametric mis-specification of the confidence bound.
 When the true confidence bound ($\cb = 0.3$) exceeds the assumed value ($\cb = 0.2$) during inference, \lbi infers opinions closer together than reality.
 This `shrinkage' effectively compensates for the narrower assumed interaction threshold, thus ensuring agents remained within inferred \cb-neighborhoods during updates.
 Consequently, while absolute state estimates diverge, the dynamics remain probabilistically consistent with observations: \lbi can implicitly correct parametric errors through state adaptation.
 However, this resilience relies on symmetries inherent in the \bcm (e.g., invariance around $\state = 0.5$).
 Whether similar adaptability extends to ABMs lacking such symmetries---such as those with heterogeneous agents or asymmetric interaction rules---remains an open question worth exploring.